Skip to main content

 Overview

-Harry is an independent research fellow in diabetes progression with a background in mathematical modelling.
+Harry is a lecturer in health data science with a background in mathematical modelling.
 His PhD was in mathematical modelling in cardiac electrophysiology with Prof. John Terry, in which he developed techniques to use simulations of biophysics to provide information to a cardiologist during atrial fibrillation therapy.
 He moved from the maths department to the medical school to work in IBD Pharmacogenetics where he developed predictive models for treatment failure in Anti-TNF therapy for luminal Crohn's disease, identified genetic variants associated with disease risk and adverse event risk, and used genetic epidemiology to identify causal risk factors for gastrointestinal conditions.

 Harry started working as an Independent Research Fellow within EXCEED in 2020, and his research focuses on building statistical models to explore progression rates in type 2 diabetes.
 He also researches genetics and aetiology of diabetic complications.